flimflam-austin/hugo-cms-test/site/content/quick_reads/20180525-18-05-25-quick-quotes/index.md

       storms of which 5-9 could become hurricanes, including 1-4 major.”

       Gov't forecasters at the National Oceanic Atmosphere Admin predict a near-normal hurricane season for the Atlantic Ocean, which runs from June 1 to November 30.
     _key: card-2-184f7d7e-fd84-415b-89c3-027ca8765be6
   - order: 2
     body: >-
-      > ‘It wasn’t like a movie opening… it was like an earthquake.’
+      > "It wasn’t like a movie opening… it was like an earthquake."

       Actress Carrie Fisher, who played Princess Leia, later described Star Wars